 Gut healthy and nourishing

-Tips for making Instant Pot Chicken and Vegetable Soup
+Tips for making Instant Pot chicken vegetable soup

 As I mentioned, earlier, this soup is very simple to make but there are some variations and tips I can offer to make this the best chicken soup, so let’s get into them!